mattwydra/projects/utilities/README.md

 - Start, pause, and reset functionality
 - Visual and audio alerts when timer completes

-**Usage:** Open `timer-app.html` in any modern web browser.
+**Usage:** Open [this link](https://mattwydra.github.io/projects/utilities/timer/index.html) in any modern web browser.

-### Yes/No Decision Wheel
+### Yes/No Decision Button

-A fun tool to help make simple yes/no decisions with a spinning wheel or random button.
+A fun tool to help make simple yes/no decisions with a button.

 **Features:**
-- Two modes: Spinning wheel or instant decision button
 - Customizable text for "Yes" and "No" options
 - Customizable colors

+**Usage:** Open [this link](https://mattwydra.github.io/projects/utilities/yes_no/index.html) in any modern web browser.

+### Yes/No Decision Button

+A tool to help when you have many choices and can't choose!

+**Features:**
-- Animated spinning effect in wheel mode
+- Animated spinning
+- As many entries as the user wishes
+- Randomly selects based on where the wheel lands

-**Usage:** Open `yes-no-wheel.html` in any modern web browser.
+**Usage:** Open [this link](https://mattwydra.github.io/projects/utilities/decision_wheel/index.html) in any modern web browser.

 ### Random Number Generator